Compressed Bayesian Tensor Regression: Posterior Consistency

-\textbf{A.2}\textit{ \( \bar{\lambda}_n\leq Bq_n^v, \quad \underline{\lambda}_n \geq B_1\left(\log(q_n)\right)^{-1} \) for some positive constants $B$, $B_1$, $v$.}
+\textbf{A.2}\textit{ \( \tilde{\lambda}_n\leq Bq_n^v, \quad \underline{\lambda}_n \geq B_1\left(\log(q_n)\right)^{-1} \) for some positive constants $B$, $B_1$, $v$.}

 Assumption \textbf{A.2} imposes some constraints on the prior covariance matrix of $\mathcal{B}$ by bounding the eigenvalues of the covariance matrix to ensure that the prior is well-defined and does not allow it to be too diffuse or too concentrated.
-However, conditions in \textbf{A.2} are mild and can be easily met.

-\textbf{A.3}\textit{ \( \frac{\log\left(\lVert \texttt{GTRP}(\mathcal{X}) \rVert\right)}{n\varepsilon_n^2} \to 0, \quad \lVert \texttt{GTRP}(\mathcal{X}) \rVert^2 > 8\frac{(K^2 + 1)}{B_1}\frac{\log(q_n)}{n\varepsilon_n^2}, \quad \forall \mathcal{X} = \mathcal{X}_1, \ldots, \mathcal{X}_n \).}
+\textbf{A.3}\textit{ \(\frac{\log\left(\lVert \texttt{GTRP}(\mathcal{X}) \rVert\right)}{n\varepsilon_n^2} \to 0, \quad \lVert \texttt{GTRP}(\mathcal{X}) \rVert^2 > 8\frac{(K^2 + 1)}{B_1}\frac{\log(q_n)}{n\varepsilon_n^2},\quad \forall \mathcal{X} = \mathcal{X}_1, \ldots, \mathcal{X}_n \).}

 Assumption \textbf{A.3} ensures that the tensor random projection operation \texttt{GTRP}$(\cdot)$ does not excessively distort the norm of the tensor covariates $\mathcal{X}$, thus preserving the power of the covariates to explain the responses.
 This assumption is typically satisfied with high probability for carefully designed random projections as described in Proposition \ref{cor: jl} and Theorem \ref{thm: jl}.